-She recently moved to Portland from upstate NY with her husband and her adopted 19-year-old daughter.
+She moved to Portland from upstate NY with her husband and her adopted 19-year-old daughter.
 This move is something she always planned on, and in fact, shared with her husband on their third date.
-With a goal to continue her career once settled in Portland she has joined the PATH Center.

-“I decided I wanted to be a part of a practice where I specialize in something; I wanted to become an “expert” within the standard care of psychotherapist and to give back to people in need.
+“I decided I wanted to be a part of a practice where I specialized and could become an 'expert' within the standard care of psychotherapist and to give back to people in need.
 Given my professional background and my personal journey with my own adopted daughter I knew I wanted a challenge.
-I want to be part of a treatment team that strives to meet the needs of the clients: a team that works to deliver each client a life worth living”.
+The PATH Center has been a great fit."

 Russ Brechbiel, LPC

 Patient and compassionate, Russ brings to the counseling relationship an ability to connect with his clients and help them know they are not alone on the journey.
-He has over 20 years’ experience as a pastoral counselor, teacher, speaker, husband and father.
+He has over 20 years of experience as a pastoral counselor, teacher, speaker, husband and father.

-Russ completed his Master’s in Counseling program in 2015, and is currently working on licensure in the state of Oregon.
-He has worked with couple’s in premarital and marital counseling and is certified in Prepare/Enrich relationship assessment, is certified in Therapy with Adoptive and Foster Families, and is a Nationally Certified Counselor.
-Russ is trained in Life Span Integration and in Flash EMDR.
+Russ works with couples in premarital and marital counseling and is certified in Prepare/Enrich relationship assessment, is certified in Therapy with Adoptive and Foster Families, and is a Nationally Certified Counselor.
+Russ is trained in Lifespan Integration (LI) and in Flash EMDR.

 As a father of 7, which include 5 adopted children, Russ has experience working with adoption, family adjustment and attachment issues.
 He also works with clients dealing with addiction issues, depression, anxiety, OCD, ADHD, and life adjustment issues.